 Assuming you’ve applied and your application has been accepted by a factoring company, here’s a rundown of how factoring works beyond this point.
 Let’s break it down into four basic steps:

 1. Submit Your Freight Bills

 After you’ve completed deliveries for various clients, submit your invoices to the factoring company.
 Some companies have customer portals and other convenient ways to scan and submit invoices online.
 Generally, submitted invoices must meet the following criteria:

 2. Get Your Invoices Verified and Get Paid

 The factoring company may verify your invoices with your customers.
-If everything is good-to-go, you’ll get most of the invoice totals minus the percentage that’s collected by the factoring company.
+If everything is good-to-go, you’ll get the invoice totals minus the percentage that’s collected by the factoring company.
 Payments may be wired directly or uploaded to a fuel card.